On the local \'etale fundamental group of KLT threefold singularities: On the structure of tame covers via local tame fundamental groups

 \subsection{Proof of \autoref{thm.FundamentalTheorem}}

-With the above in place, we are ready to proceed with the proof of the main theorem of this section.
-First of all, we recall that $P_{\bar{x}}$ is a prime divisor on $\sO_{X,\bar{x}}^{\mathrm{sh}}$ so that our local hypothesis (2) makes sense; see \autoref{rem.GlobalToLocalPrimality}.
+With the above in place, we are ready to proceed with the proof of the main theorem of this section. \begin{proof}[Proof of \autoref{thm.FundamentalTheorem}] First of all, we recall that $P_{\bar{x}}$ is a prime divisor on $\sO_{X,\bar{x}}^{\mathrm{sh}}$ so that our local hypothesis (2) makes sense; see \autoref{rem.GlobalToLocalPrimality}.